How to eat an elephant…I mean knit a sweater

 - 6/6 Finishing Touches: Working Patch Pockets – Picking up stitches in the middle of knitted fabric, seaming, elbow patches

-The schematic gives you several pieces of information.
-It shows the basic shape of the finished piece, and indicates the finished measurements for each of the sizes.
-The Gramps schematic indicates where to measure finished chest, arms, and sleeve measurements.
 It is best to choose the size you will knit based on these measurements, rather than paying too much attention to the age or size ranges given; as babies and grown ups come in all sizes!
-For a more in depth look at choosing sweater sizes check out our tutorial ‘Avoiding the Sweater Curse‘.
+For a more in-depth look at choosing sweater sizes check out our tutorial on Choosing a sweater size.

-Choosing yarn can be tricky for a newbie, where possible we recommend taking your pattern down to your LYS for a little help.
+Choosing yarn can be tricky for a newbie, where possible we recommend taking your pattern down to your LYS (local yarn shop) for a little help.
 When we worked at yarn shops most of our days were spent helping customers choose yarn, often looking for a suitable substitution for the yarn suggested in the pattern.

 Once you have chosen the size you would like to knit, look at the yarn requirements section of the pattern: